Succession and tenancy changes

 Joint tenancies will be granted if:

-You are living together (cohabiting) as a couple.
-This including same sex couples
+you are living together (cohabiting) as a couple.
+This includes same-sex couples

 Sole to joint tenancies